Danish reformer gets EU antitrust stick; German to police the Internet

 German conservative and current EU energy czar Guenther Oettinger takes on a job of vital importance to Germany.
 Despite her efforts in the last five years, current telecoms chief Neelie Kroes has not been able to create a bloc-wide telecoms market.

-Telecoms operators such as Deutsche Telekom say this is necessary to spur investment in fast speed Internet, encourage e-commerce and create jobs.
+Telecoms operators such as Deutsche Telekom say this is necessary to spur investment in fast speed Internet, enourage e-commerce and create jobs.

 Oettinger will have to tackle the net neutrality issue which pits the telecoms industry against U.S. tech giants over the right to prioritise some Internet traffic over others.
 Critics fear companies with deep pockets may benefit.